What is Domestic and Family Violence?

-That’s why Save the Children has been running Domestic and Family Violence Refuges for women and children in Queensland for more than 30 years.
-Our refuges provide safe accommodation, support and counselling services for women and their children who are fleeing domestic or family violence.
+That’s why Save the Children has been operating Domestic and Family Violence Refuges for women and children in Queensland for over 30 years.
+Our refuges provide safe accommodation, specialised support services and housing assistance to women and children fleeing domestic and family violence.

 Saving your children starts with saving yourself